thunderbird/thunderbird-android/docs/architecture/module-structure.md

 - **Clear contracts**: Define clear method signatures with documented parameters and return values
 - **Error handling**: Define how errors are communicated (exceptions, result types, etc.)

-### ⚙️ Implementation Module
+### ⚙️ Internal Module

-The implementation module depends on the API module but should not be depended upon by other modules (except for dependency injection setup).
+The internal module depends on the API module but must not be depended upon by other modules (except for composition modules: `:app-common`, `:app-k9mail`, and `:app-thunderbird`).

-The implementation module contains:
+The internal module contains:

 - **Interface implementations**: Concrete implementations of the interfaces defined in the API module
 - **Internal components**: Classes and functions used internally